Fugu: Social aspects

-In the Kansai region, the slang word teppō, (鉄砲) meaning rifle or gun, is used for the fish.
+In the Kansai region of Japan, the slang word teppō, (鉄砲) meaning musket, rifle or gun, is used for the fish.
 This is a play of words on the verb ataru (当たる), which can mean to be poisoned or shot.
 In Shimonoseki region, the ancient pronunciation fuku is more common instead of the modern fugu.
-The former is also a homonym for good fortune whereas the latter is one for disabled.The Tsukiji fish market fugu association holds a service each year at the height of the fugu season, releasing hundreds of caught fugu into the Sumida River.
+The former is also a homonym for good fortune whereas the latter is one for disabled.
+The Tsukiji fish market fugu association holds a service each year at the height of the fugu season, releasing hundreds of caught fugu into the Sumida River.
 A similar ceremony is also held at another large market in Shimonoseki.

 A rakugo, or humorous short story, tells of three men who prepared a fugu stew but were unsure whether it was safe to eat.
 To test the stew, they gave some to a beggar.
 When it did not seem to do him any harm, they ate the stew.
 Later, they met the beggar again and were delighted to see that he was still in good health.
 After that encounter, the beggar, who had hidden the stew instead of eating it, knew that it was safe and he could eat it.
 The three men had been fooled by the wise beggar.

 Lanterns can be made from the bodies of preserved fugu.
 These are occasionally seen outside of fugu restaurants, as children's toys, as folk art, or as souvenirs.
 Fugu skin is also made into everyday objects like wallets or waterproof boxes.

 Aquaculture

 Scientists at Nagasaki University have succeeded in culturing non-toxic torafugu by restricting the fish's diet.
 The experiment included raising over 5,000 fish between the years 2001–2004, and analyzing the toxicity of muscle, skin, gonads, livers, and other organs.
 The team concluded that the amount of tetrodotoxin in all those parts was non-toxic, and it would allow for the safe preparation of fugu-kimo (puffer liver).
+Usuki, a town in Ōita Prefecture, has become known for selling non-poisonous fugu by 2008.

+Blowfish, specifically the obscure pufferfish and the torafugu, has been farmed in China since 1993 under the state-owned Tianzheng company.
+As of 2012, most such fish is exported to Japan and South Korea, with a small domestic luxury market that has been operating under license since 2003.